Test in production without watermarks.

 .NET Framework 4.7 will be used in this project.

 After creating the project, the Form1.cs file will open in designer view.
 You can insert the program code, design the user interface, and build/run the program.
 To use the IronBarcode library in the solution, you need to download the required package.
-This can be done by using the following code in the Package Manager:
+This can be done by using the following code in the Package Manager Console:

 Install-Package BarCode